-Dr. Agnieszka Sobocinska is Deputy Director of the National Centre for Australian Studies.
-She is an historian with research specialisations in Australian relations with Asia, particularly in the intersection between popular opinion and international affairs, and the history of travel and tourism.
+Dr Agnieszka Sobocinska is a DECRA Fellow in the School of Philosophical, Historical and International Studies (SoPHIS).
+She is an historian with research specialisations in Australian relations with Asia and the intersection between popular opinion and international affairs.

 Her latest book, Visiting the Neighbours: Australians in Asia examines the history of Australian travel to Asia from World War II to the present day, showing that travel experiences helped shape both public opinion and diplomacy towards the region.